SA9102/Advanced-Todo/README.md

 ![Main page showing filtering options: task/description, priority, tags, and pending/completed/upcoming/overdue](./public/preview2.png)
 ![Edit page showing fields where you can edit the todo task, description, priority and tags](./public/preview3.png)
 ![Grid layout of todo items](./public/preview4.png) -->

+## :hammer_and_wrench: Overview

+This project began as a simple todo application, but quickly evolved into a more advanced productivity platform.
+The goal is to combine robust functionality with an intuitive and responsive user interface, and serves as both a learning project and a showcase of modern frontend practises.

+Some notes about this project from a development perspective:

+- A mobile-frst design approach is used - first building for mobile devices, then scaling up the design to be responsive for larger screens
+- Using global state management, as this would make it easier to scale up the application.
+Learning Zustand for this.
+- Backend code is structured using MVC.

 ## :toolbox: Current Features